Winner (band): Artistry

-Musicality and songwriting
+Musicality and self-production

-Winner is characterized as having a wide musical range.
-Beginning their career with mid-tempo melancholic music such as "Empty" and "Color Ring" (2014) and blues with "Baby Baby" (2016), they broadened to genre expressions like alternative rock ("Sentimental"), tropical house ("Really Really"), and disco ("Love Me Love Me").
+Winner's discography spans multiple genres.
 Their debut album 2014 S/S, highlighted several genres, including hip hop, ballad, reggae, dance, and R&B.

-All of the members have been credited for their participation in production, composition, and songwriting.
-Their self-written material mainly focuses on themes of love, hope, everyday life stories, and consolation.
-Kang Seung-yoon, who oversees the group's overall production, is often cited as their producer.
-In an interview with Vice, Kang shared what he believes differentiates them from other groups: "We incorporate our honest feelings and thoughts—the depth of it [is different] if someone else makes your song for you, versus being involved yourself as a writer [...] we've been putting ourselves into it."
-Songs like "Air" (2018), "Millions" (2018), and "I Love U" (2022), were inspired by experiences with fans.
-Songs like "Sentimental" and "Baby Baby" (2016) were influenced by the "analog emotions" from artists like The Rolling Stones, Kim Hyun-sik, and Yoo Jae-ha, while "Ah Yeah" (2019) was inspired by the film Very Ordinary Couple (2013).
+Their self-written material focuses on themes of love, hope, everyday life stories, and consolation.
+Kang Seung-yoon, who oversees the band's overall production, is often cited as their producer.
+In an interview with Vice, Kang said, "We incorporate our honest feelings and thoughts—the depth of it [is different] if someone else makes your song for you, versus being involved yourself as a writer [...] we've been putting ourselves into it."
+This approach is reflected across their catalogue: releases such as "Air" (2018), "Millions" (2018), and "I Love U" (2022), were inspired by exchanges with fans, while "Sentimental" and "Baby Baby" (2016) drew "analog emotions" from artists like The Rolling Stones, Kim Hyun-sik, and Yoo Jae-ha.
+Their 2019 single, "Ah Yeah" (2019), was inspired by the film Very Ordinary Couple (2013).

+Member Lee Seung-hoon choreographed their lead debut singles, "Empty" and "Color Ring" (2014), as well as "Fool" (2017).

-Image and choreography
+Image and artistic stylings

-Winner has described their artistic style as more emotional and muted, as compared to the extravagant aesthetics of other idol groups.
-The band has gained recognition for their lyrical choreography, which portrays the messages of their songs.
-Winner contributes to the choreography in most of their songs, especially by member Lee Seung-hoon.
-Lee choreographed their debut lead singles, "Empty" and "Color Ring" (2014), and "Fool" (2017).
-The group has collaborated with choreographer Oth'than Burnside for the lead singles "Really Really" (2017) and "Everyday" (2018).
-The dance crew Kinjaz was also a collaborator on "Everyday" (2018).
+Winner has described their artistic style as more emotional and muted as compared to the extravagant aesthetics of other idol groups, although their music has since transitioned to a hybrid of trap and pop-esque beats commonly used in K-pop.

 Impact and influence

-Winner has been credited for popularizing limited-edition items in the entertainment industry through their album versions.
-For university festival season in Korea, Mersenne, a company that casts artists, disclosed Winner were the only requested male idol group alongside iKon in 2018.
-In April 2019, the five companies that worked on university festival casting, Mersenne, Innobay, 2M, Waikiki, and Top Plan, stated Winner was the only male idol group sought out that year.
+For university festival season in Korea, Mersenne, a company that casts artists, disclosed Winner were the primarily requested male idol group alongside iKon in 2018.
+In April 2019, five companies that worked on university festival casting, Mersenne, Innobay, 2M, Waikiki, and Top Plan, stated Winner was the only male idol group sought out that year.
 Other artists have cited Winner as a role model or influence, including Tag and Hong Joo-chan of Golden Child, A.C.E's Dong-hun, JBJ's Jin Longguo, Signal, Yongha of WEi, and MustB.